Q-dimi/return_tests/README.md

 # return_tests

-Tests if a functions return value matches a regular expression, data type and data value in the row of the set or in the object of the file.
+Tests if a functions return value matches a regular expression, data type and data value in the row of the set. https://www.npmjs.com/package/return_tests

 ## How To Configure

-Inside 'build.js', add file names to the configure.all_functions_to_test array.
+Inside 'build.js', add file names to the configure.all_files_to_test array.
 The file names come from the '/functions' folder.
-Each added file is the representation of a set of functions that need testing.
+Each added file is the representation of a set of functions that need testing within a file in your application.

 ```js
 const configure = {